back arrow icon

 • Franchise taxes continue to accrue (especially in Delaware and California).

-• You’re still on the hook for annual filings and agent fees.
+• You’re still responsible for annual filings and registered agent fees.

 • The IRS expects a final tax return, even if you made $0.